• Skip to primary navigation

 Make ahead

-The dough can be made ahead of time, and frozen.
+The dough can be made ahead of time, and refrigerated for up to 24 hours before baking.
+Cover it tightly with plastic wrap to prevent drying.

 Frozen dough will take a little longer to bake than raw dough.
 Increase the baking time accordingly.